News

 The investigation was reportedly initiated based on statements from a secret witness, code-named K8Ç4B3LIT5, who previously testified in another case involving MA and Jinnews employees, stating they "worked on behalf of the state."
 The indictment includes witness testimonies identifying Akyüz and other journalists through photographs.

-Akyüz’s calls with sources, colleagues, and family members of political prisoners are cited as evidence, including her contact with a fellow journalist for directions to the funeral of Deniz Poyraz, who was killed in a political attack in Izmir.
-Conversations about her detained colleagues, her own legal proceedings, and even arrangements for music lessons are also listed as incriminating.
+Akyüz’s calls with sources, colleagues, and family members of political prisoners are cited as evidence, including his contact with a fellow journalist for directions to the funeral of Deniz Poyraz, who was killed in a political attack in Izmir.
+Conversations about his detained colleagues, his own legal proceedings, and even arrangements for music lessons are also listed as incriminating.

 Legal background and further context